alexa-games/litexa/docs/book/extensions.md

 affect all Litexa projects on the same machine).

 The Alexa Games team has written a set of extensions to add higher level support for some features we use.
-If you find yourself needing functionality absent in Litexa, or wanting to customise something to your specific workflow you may want to look into writing your own extension.
+If you find yourself needing functionality absent in Litexa, or wanting to customize something to your specific workflow you may want to look into writing your own extension.
 Open an issue on the Litexa Github if you'd like to talk to us about your use case.